dmcg/dask-blog/_posts/2022-06-20-dask-multi-cloud.md

 #scope()
 ```

-    CPU times: user 7 µs, sys: 1 µs, total: 8 µs
+    CPU times: user 10 µs, sys: 2 µs, total: 12 µs
-    Wall time: 11.7 µs
+    Wall time: 13.8 µs

-When we uncomment `scope()` and actually run this, it takes some 18 minutes to complete!
+When we uncomment `scope()` and actually run this, it takes over 14 minutes to complete!
 Accessing the data over NFS between data centres (we run this notebook in  AWS) is just too slow.

+In fact just copying the data files onto the computer running this notebook takes the same sort of time.
+At least 2.8 GiB + 4.8 MiB of data must pass from the data centres to this machine to perform the calculation.

 Instead we should obviously run the Dask tasks where the data is.
 We can do that on a Dask cluster.